Quick Answer

 The insurance claims process varies from state to state.
 Since Connecticut is an at-fault state, you’ll need to file a claim with the car insurance company of the driver who caused the accident.
 If you have policies that apply to your own economic damages, such as personal injury protection (PIP) or uninsured/underinsured motorist (UM) coverage, you can file a claim with your car insurance company too.

-Most car insurance companies prefer to settle quickly rather than go to court.
-In turn, a car accident victim receives a settlement offer shortly after filing the car accident claim.
+Most car insurance companies prefer to settle quickly rather than proceed to litigation.
+As a result, accident victims often receive a settlement offer shortly after opening their claim.
+Mighty's AI negotiates the offer on your behalf — pushing back on lowball offers with documented requests.

 What If You’re Partially At-Fault For The Accident?